 Design your character from the ground up and see it in full 3D, and finally have a miniature that captures your vision.http://www.Heroforge.com

 I designed five miniatures with Heroforge using each of their five “genres”: Fantasy, Sci-Fi, Western, East-Asian, and Modern.

 For the purpose of this article, I won’t go into detail about the ins-and-outs of the customizer.
 The best way is experience it yourself on the Hero Forge website.
 It is quite intuitive.

 The online customizer is super fun to use.
 It’s similar to the character-builders in high-profile role-playing games (RPGs), such as Skyrim.

 I literally spent hours playing with all the different options on the Hero Forge site.
 After I was done with each miniatures, I was able to save the 3D renders for later use (like if I wanted to make slightly different versions of the same character).

-I was also able to take screenshots (which you can see below).
+I was also able to take screenshots (which you can see below) of the Heroforge Miniatures I created.
 These PNG file images I could save/download and share immediately with my friends.